Hotmoka/hotmoka/tutorial/Takamaka.md

 The `SimplePonzi.java` class is not ready yet.
 Namely, investors have to pay an always increasing amount of money to replace the current investor.
 However, this one never gets the previous investment back, plus the 10% award (at least).
-Money keeps flowing inside the `SimplePonzi` contract and remain stuck there, forever.
+Money keeps flowing inside the `SimplePonzi` contract and remains stuck there, forever.
 The code needs an apparently simple change: just add a single line before the update of the new current investor.
 That line should send `amount` units of coin back to `currentInvestor`, before it gets replaced: